SGDInstitute/apollo/content/collections/pages/sgdinstitute/2022-trans-fat.md

         content:
           -
             type: text
             text: 'Being fat and trans is an ethereal existence but like most things that are joyful and magical, there are barriers intended to steal our pleasure.
-This panel discussion will reflect on the unique positions of fat/plus size trans people to unearth lessons about desire, wellness, design, language, love and so much more.
-Panelists will offer stories about their lived experiences, observations of health and beauty practices that inhibit our livelihoods, and ways fat/plus size trans folks are (re)claiming agency over their bodies.'
+Panelists reflected on the unique positions of fat/plus size trans people to unearth lessons about desire, wellness, design, language, love, and so much more.
+And they shared stories about their lived experiences, observations of health and beauty practices that inhibit our livelihoods, and ways fat/plus size trans folks are (re)claiming agency over their bodies.'
     type: content
     enabled: true
   -